Group of students sitting around a table

 Vision

-The Pace University-Lenox Hill Hospital Physician Assistant Program will prepare lifelong learners to succeed within the rapidly changing health care landscape who are committed to becoming leaders in the PA profession and community.
+The Pace University-Lenox Hill Hospital Physician Assistant program will prepare lifelong learners to succeed within the rapidly changing health care landscape who are committed to becoming leaders in the PA profession and community.

 Mission

-The mission of the Pace University-Lenox Hill Hospital Physician Assistant Program is to graduate physician assistants with the requisite knowledge and skills necessary to function in diverse settings.
-The Program develops leaders committed to professionalism and community engagement.
+The mission of the Pace University-Lenox Hill Hospital Physician Assistant program is to graduate physician assistants with the requisite knowledge and skills necessary to function in diverse settings.
+The program develops leaders committed to professionalism and community engagement.

 Philosophy

-The program philosophy s to educate a diverse student body, including veterans, in an academically rigorous program, with an emphasis on cultural sensitivity and special populations.
+To educate a diverse student body, including veterans, in an academically rigorous program, with an emphasis on cultural sensitivity and special populations.

 Mission